Why is Hail Damage Repair Important?

 - With PDR, there is no need for bonding, sanding, or repainting.
 Using special tools, the technician massages the metal from the inside until the panel returns to its original shape.

 - PDR uses the latest state-of-the-art technology.
 Qualified technicians use special PDR lights to find out exactly where the damages or dents are located.

 - Both steel or aluminum panels are able to undergo PDR repairs because PDR PDR is a versatile technique.
 The construction of aluminum body vehicles is on the rise for various benefits, including better fuel efficiency and superior handling.
 However, some customers still need auto hail repairs on steel body vehicles.
 The PDR method works great on both metals.

 - PDR is cost-effective.
 Repairing dents caused by hail, no matter how small, can get very expensive.
 PDR is gaining popularity with customers because it is more affordable than conventional methods.

 When you discover that your car has been damaged by hail, put your mind at ease by using reliable Denver auto hail specialists.
 Our PDR experts have many combined years of experience in auto hail repair.

-We eliminate stress.
-We take care of everything so you don’t have to.
+We eliminate stress and we’ll take care of everything so you don’t have to.

-We handle your insurance process, pay your deductible, offer a lifetime warranty, and pay for your rental car if needed, all with a speedy turnaround time.
+We’ll handle your insurance process, pay your deductible, offer a lifetime warranty, and pay for your rental car if needed!
+The best part of it all, it’s all done with a speedy turnaround time.